Great Barrier Reef Tour Cairns, the Best way to see the Reef

-Once your head is full of information, we fill your bellies with a delicious BBQ breakfast roll prepared on board (don’t worry, vegetarians – all dietary preferences and food allergies are catered to).
-In fact, all our food is locally sourced where possible and prepared fresh by our on-board chef.
+Once your head is full of information, we fill your bellies with a delicious BBQ breakfast roll prepared on board (don’t worry, vegetarians – we cater for most dietary preferences and food allergies ).
+All our food is locally sourced where possible and prepared fresh by our onboard chef.

 As Reef Experience sails closer to the first reef site, our knowledgeable marine biologist begins to introduce you to the mesmerising species we hope to encounter underwater.

 And if you’re doing a scuba dive?
-Whether its your first or your four hundredth, we make sure you know the ropes with a detailed scuba dive briefing.
+Whether it’s your first or your four hundredths, we make sure you know the ropes with a detailed scuba dive briefing.

 Around 9:30, we arrive at our first spectacular reef site, where snorkelers, scuba divers, and swimmers jump in the water and interact with the vivid tropical marine life.